bartonicek/plotscape5/README.md

 # Plotscape

 Plotscape is a TypeScript library designed for making linked interactive plots.
-Please note that it is still at an experimental change: functionality is limited and may be subject to change.
+Please note that it is still at an experimental stage: functionality is limited and may be subject to change.

 Plotscape relies on Solid JS for reactivity and Vite for build process but uses no other packages.